mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/feature_list_rows_filter.md

 - **Shift**
   Enter a shift for shift dependent KMD filtering
 - **Charge**
-  Enter a charge for charge dependent KMD filtering
+  Enter a charge for charge-dependent KMD filtering
 - **Divisor**
   Enter a divisor for fractional base unit dependent KMD filtering
 - **Use Remainder of Kendrick mass**